robin-rpr/calos/doc/clearly-image.rst

 Architecture
 ============

-Charliecloud provides the option :code:`--arch ARCH` to specify the architecture for architecture-aware registry operations.
+Clearly provides the option :code:`--arch ARCH` to specify the architecture for architecture-aware registry operations.
 The argument :code:`ARCH` can be: (1) :code:`yolo`, to bypass architecture-aware code and use the registry’s default architecture; (2) :code:`host`, to use the host’s